Shell says it will stop buying Russian oil and gas | DW | 08.03.2022

 "Europe's supply with energy for heating, for mobility, power supply and for industry cannot at the moment be secured otherwise," he said in a statement.

-Russia could halt gas deliveries to Germany in retaliation for Berlin suspending the Nord Stream 2 project, the country's deputy Prime Minister Alexander Novak warned on Monday.
-German Chancellor Olaf Scholz had halted the approval process of the gas pipeline in response to the invasion of Ukraine last month.
+Russia could halt its gas deliveries to Germany in retaliation for Berlin's recent decision to suspend the Nord Stream 2 project, Russian Deputy Prime Minister Alexander Novak warned on Monday.
+Scholz had halted the approval process of the gas pipeline in response to the invasion of Ukraine last month.

-Oil prices could also be more than doubled to $300 a barrel if the United States and its allies embargoed Russian crude oil imports, Novak added.
+Oil prices could also more than double to $300 a barrel if the United States and its allies embargoed Russian crude oil imports, Novak added.

 On Tuesday, the European Commission is set to issue plans aiming to reduce dependency on Russian hydrocarbon imports.